Iced Golden Milk Latte

 - Optional: ¼ teaspoon vanilla extract; 1 teaspoon maple syrup, agave syrup, or honey

-- First, mix together the turmeric, ginger powder, black pepper, and coconut powder (if using coconut oil, add it with the milk in step 3) in a small bowl until well combined.
+- Mix spices: First, mix together the turmeric, ginger powder, black pepper, and coconut powder (if using coconut oil, add it with the milk in step 3) in a small bowl until well combined.

-- Next, boil the small amount of water.
+- Combine spices with water: Next, boil the small amount of water.
 Then add 2-3 teaspoons of the water to your golden milk spice mixture and whisk until well combined; texture should be a liquid, not a paste (add a bit more water if needed).

-- Fill a glass with ice and your choice of plant-based milk (I like oat milk, but coconut milk is a good traditional choice for golden milk lattes).
+- Mix spices with milk: Fill a glass with ice and your choice of plant-based milk (I like oat milk, but coconut milk is a good traditional choice for golden milk lattes).
 Then pour your golden milk spice liquid into the glass and give it a good stir with a mixology spoon or glass straw, and enjoy!

 - Tools needed: eco-friendly sauce pan, whisk, cocktail mixer, mixology spoon, measuring spoons